 What is the vision of UISCE?

-"To understand our story, and how it connects with today, to equip us to purposefully shape tomorrow."
+"To understand our story, how it connects with today and equips us to purposefully shape tomorrow."

-UISCE is based in Ireland, an especially scenic island, possessing many beautiful landscapes.
-It offers much to explore and enjoy and from which much learning can be gained; from pre-Christian, through early-Christian periods right up to the present day.
-It has a rich culture and often turbulent history that comprises seemingly intractable conflict.
+UISCE is based in Ireland, which is an especially scenic island that has many beautiful landscapes and scenery, and a rich history and culture.
+Ireland offers much to explore and enjoy and from which we can learn; from pre-Christian, through early-Christian periods to the present day.
+It also posses an often turbulent history that comprises seemingly intractable conflict.